Causal Inference via Style Transfer for Out-of-distribution Generalisation: Experiments

 \textbf{NST model details}: For each dataset, we fine-tune the decoder of the pre-trained AdaIN NST~\cite{huang2017arbitrary} model for $70$ epochs with all hyper-parameters referenced from~\cite{huang2017arbitrary}, whereas its encoder is a \emph{fixed} pre-trained VGG-19~\cite{simonyan2014very} from ImageNet.
 Since NST models do not work well on small-size images, for Digits-DG, we upscale images to the size of $(224\times224)$ before downscaling to $(32\times32)$ for the classifier $F$.
 We also adopt the leave-one-domain-out strategy when training the NST model and then use the corresponding version for classification.

-We find the hyper-parameters $\alpha$ and $\beta$ of FAST accordingly for each domain based on a grid search algorithm on the validation set, whereas the hyper-parameters of the FST in FAFT are referenced from~\cite{lv2022causality,xu2021fourier}.
-In both the training and inference phases, in each method, we sample $K=3$ training samples from \emph{different domains }and compute $P(Y|\do(x))$ using the same formula in Equations~\ref{eq:final_loss-FAST},~\ref{eq:final_loss-FAFT}, and~\ref{eq:final_loss-FAGT}.
+We find the hyper-parameters $\alpha$ and $\beta$ of $\Model$ accordingly for each domain based on a grid search algorithm on the validation set, whereas the hyper-parameters of the FST in $\ModelFourier$ are referenced from~\cite{lv2022causality,xu2021fourier}.
+In both the training and inference phases, for each method, we sample $K=3$ training samples from \emph{different domains }and compute $P(Y|\do(X))$ using the same formula in Eqs.~\ref{eq:final_loss-FAST},~\ref{eq:final_loss-FAFT}, and~\ref{eq:final_loss-FAGT}.
 More implementation details are given in the supplementary.
-We repeat the experiment ten times with different seed values and report the average results.\textbf{}
+We repeat the experiment ten times with different seed values and report the average results.